agsh/yapople/README.md

 putting somewhere event-listener functions to retrieve data.

 > Uses the last TLS Api (since crypto.createCredentials is deprecated),
-> so it works only with then node.js v.0.12 or later.
+> so it works only with node.js v.0.12 or later.

 ## Installation
 `npm install yapople`